tahoe-lafs/zfec/zfec/README.txt

 This will run the tests of the C API, the Python API, and the command-line tools.

-To run the tests of the Haskell API, do XYZ.
+To run the tests of the Haskell API:
+  % runhaskell haskell/test/FECTest.hs

+Note that you must have installed the library first in order for this to work due to the fact that the interpreter cannot process FEC.hs as it takes a reference to an FFI function.

  * Community